Leona Valley, California: 2020 census

+There were 653 housing units at an average density of 35.1 /mi2, of which 621 (95.1%) were occupied.
+Of these, 529 (85.2%) were owner-occupied, and 92 (14.8%) were occupied by renters.

-According to the 2010 United States Census, Leona Valley had a median household income of $79,375, with 8.1% of the population living below the federal poverty line.
+The median household income in 2023 was $134,625, and the per capita income was $55,877.
+About 4.7% of families and 5.0% of the population were below the poverty line.

-Leona Valley AVA
+Viticulture

-The Reynolds Family Estate planted vineyards in 2001 and established Leona Valley Winery pioneering a new wine country with the Leona Valley AVA (American Viticulture Area) and a new L.A.
+The Reynolds Family Estate planted vineyards in 2001 and established Leona Valley Winery, pioneering a new wine region with the Leona Valley AVA (American Viticulture Area) and a new L.A.
 County Wine Ordinance promoting wineries and tasting rooms in the area.

 Government and infrastructure

 The Los Angeles County Department of Health Services operates the Antelope Valley Health Center in Lancaster, serving Leona Valley.